 Economic Environment Differences

 An important component of these differences is the The percentage which, when multiplied by the face amount or principal of a financial instrument, such as a bond, savings account or loan, determines the amount of interest that will be paid to or by t...
 More environment.
-As shown in the chart below, interest rates (as measured by the 10-year Treasury in this chart) declined or were flat during almost the entire period from 1980 to the present – the time period for which data were available for the A form of debt issued by government entities and corporations.
+As shown in the chart below, A charge for borrowing money, most often based on a percentage of the amount owed. rates (as measured by the 10-year Treasury in this chart) declined or were flat during almost the entire period from 1980 to the present – the time period for which data were available for the A form of debt issued by government entities and corporations.
 Index.

-It is more likely than not that interest rates will increase during the time horizon of this analysis.
-When interest rates increase, A form of debt issued by government entities and corporations. prices tend to decrease.
+It is more likely than not that A charge for borrowing money, most often based on a percentage of the amount owed. rates will increase during the time horizon of this analysis.
+When A charge for borrowing money, most often based on a percentage of the amount owed. rates increase, A form of debt issued by government entities and corporations. prices tend to decrease.
 If that were to happen, the findings based on historical A form of debt issued by government entities and corporations. returns likely overstate the results that might be observed in the future.

 Data Used in My Analysis